 For those that stayed home, this semester was one of learning to balance work, family distractions, social lives and school work all at once.
 For some, this posed concerns; for others, it created opportunities.

 Sophomore Kapp Hinds arrived home in St. Louis, Missouri, immediately looking for a job.
 Starting in March, Hinds worked for Amazon, picking up another job at Hibbett Sports in June.
 According to Hinds, the beginning of his sophomore year “was just really shaky.”

 “Overall the learning for virtual is alright.
-At times I feel like I’m not learning much, but I am trying my best to learn everything,” said Hinds.
+At times I feel like I'm not learning much, but I am trying my best to learn everything,” Hinds said.

 “I miss my friends at school as I think about how times were last year,” Hinds said.

 As far as school work goes, she agrees that there’s more to juggle from home.
-“I have different responsibilities when I’m home, in normal times, but especially now during a pandemic.
-There is also a complete lack of separation between work and relaxation, since I tune in to class and do homework and sleep all in my same room,” said Schwomeyer.
+“I have different responsibilities when I'm home, in normal times, but especially now during a pandemic.
+There is also a complete lack of separation between work and relaxation, since I tune in to class and do homework and sleep all in my same room,” Schwomeyer said.

 However, Schwomeyer said, “it’s not all bad,” adding that she has had the opportunity to volunteer for those at higher risk of getting Covid-19.

 “I have also developed a different appreciation for quality time - whereas before a message from a friend was nice, now it truly means everything to me since someone thought of me in the midst of all this bizarre mess,” Schwomeyer said.

 Sophomore Luis Martinez in Chicago, Illinois has also been helping those around him, taking care of his mother who tore her meniscus early on in the pandemic and hasn’t healed properly.
 Martinez also balances 40-hour work weeks to pay for school while taking classes on top of that.